Books are among my greatest passions. I buy more books than I can possibly read.

 The First 90 Days by Michael D. Watkins

-One of the concerns we have in a new job is how long it might take to fullfil the expectations of the company.
+One of the concerns we have in a new job is how long it might take to fulfill the expectations of the company.
 We try to work hard, learn fast, be disciplined to be rapidly recognized, but are we doing it right?
 That's a Harvard Business Review book, considered an international bestseller and improved from its original release in 2003.
-Looking forward to finish it!

 My bookshelf is organized chronologically, from the most recently read to the oldest one.
 I try to compile here my favority books, the ones I’ve enjoyed reading and would certainly recommend to you.